samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 ***Kobold Supplicants.*** If the characters continue on their way without pursuing the kobolds, twelve **Kobold Warriors** (including any survivors of the first encounter) and six [Winged Kobolds](/monsters/17210-winged-kobold) (all Neutral) approach the wagon.
 These kobolds humbly ask the adventurers to help them.
 They promise to return the goods they stole from Nondy if the adventurers drive off the dragon.

-***Kobold Camp.*** If the adventurers follow fleeing kobolds, they can find the kobolds’ camp on a nearby outcropping.
-The kobolds there don’t fight, though, instead begging the adventurers to help them (as in "Kobold Supplicants" above).
+***Kobold Camp.*** If the adventurers follow fleeing kobolds, they can find the kobolds' camp on a nearby outcropping.
+The kobolds there don't fight, though, instead begging the adventurers to help them (as in "Kobold Supplicants" above).

-***Dragon’s Lair.*** Use the [Volcanic Caves map](https://media.dndbeyond.com/compendium-images/dmg/Bk0e1TBRN0uPvprV/map-12.14-volcanic-caves.jpg) in [Appendix B](/sources/dnd/dmg-2024/maps#MapsVolcanicCaves) for the dragon’s lair, but close off passages to keep the lair small.
+***Dragon's Lair.*** Use the [Volcanic Caves map](https://media.dndbeyond.com/compendium-images/dmg/Bk0e1TBRN0uPvprV/map-12.14-volcanic-caves.jpg) in [Appendix B](/sources/dnd/dmg-2024/maps#MapsVolcanicCaves) for the dragon's lair, but close off passages to keep the lair small.
 Near the entrance, the characters encounter a gang of four [Magma Mephits](/monsters/16948-magma-mephit) and three [Smoke Mephits](/monsters/17174-smoke-mephit), drawn to the lair by the magic of the dragon.

 In the inner cave, the troublesome [Red Dragon Wyrmling](/monsters/16993-red-dragon-wyrmling) rests on its little hoard:

-* Crate holding Nondy’s stolen goods (worth 400 GP)
+* Crate holding Nondy's stolen goods (worth 400 GP)
 * 4,200 CP, 2,000 SP, and 180 GP
 * Seven gemstones worth 50 GP each
 * [Potion of Healing](/magic-items/8960641-potion-of-healing)